This iconic Aussie plant is loved for its stunning flowers which attract birds and also make great cut flowers.

 Snails and slugs may attack fresh growth but the biggest problem comes from fungal diseases.
 These appear when the growing conditions aren’t ideal or when the plant is losing vigour at the end of its life.
 Crown and root rots, kangaroo paw rust and ink spot are the major culprits.
 Remove affected leaves and improve growing conditions (eg more sun, better drainage and air flow).
-Some commercial growers incorporate eco-fungicide into their spray program as well.
 In a home garden situation keep plants vigorous and healthy with regular applications of eco-seaweed and eco-aminogro as your first line of defence.

 Kangaroo paws will tolerate light frosts but they can damage new foliage and flower buds.
 If yours dies right back after a hard frost leave it until spring before doing anything.
 There’s a good chance its underground rhizome has survived and will reshoot in the warmer weather.

 Once established these plants are relatively drought hardy however to have them looking their best ensure they receive water during their main growing periods (winter and spring).
 Lack of water during that time will result in fewer flowers and with many turning into dry brown clusters.
 Potted types with extended flowering periods will require watering for longer.